On this page:

 What treatment is available for spasmodic dysphonia?

-There is currently no cure for spasmodic dysphonia; therefore, treatment can only help reduce its symptoms.
-The most common treatment for spasmodic dysphonia is the injection of very small amounts of botulinum toxin directly into the affected muscles of the larynx.
-Botulinum toxin is produced by Clostridium botulinum, the same bacterium that occurs in improperly canned foods and honey.
+There is currently no cure for spasmodic dysphonia, but treatment can help reduce its symptoms.
+The most common treatment is the injection of very small amounts of botulinum toxin directly into the affected muscles of the larynx.
+Botulinum toxin is produced by Clostridium botulinum, the same bacterium found in improperly canned foods and honey.
 The toxin weakens muscles by blocking the nerve impulse to the muscle.
-Botulinum toxin injections generally improve the voice for a period of three to four months, after which the voice symptoms gradually return.
-Reinjections are necessary to maintain a good speaking voice.
-Initial side effects, including a temporary weak, breathy voice and occasional swallowing difficulties, usually subside after a few days to a few weeks.
-Botulinum toxin will relieve symptoms of most cases of adductor spasmodic dysphonia and is helpful in many cases of abductor spasmodic dysphonia.
+Botulinum toxin injections generally improve the voice for three to four months, after which voice symptoms slowly return.
+Reinjections are needed to maintain a good speaking voice.
+Initial side effects include a temporarily weak, breathy voice and occasional swallowing problems, but these usually improve after a few days to a few weeks.
+Botulinum toxin injections are more effective with adductor spasmodic dysphonia than with abductor spasmodic dysphonia.
+They do not help in every case.

-Behavioral therapy (voice therapy) is another form of treatment that may work to reduce symptoms in mild cases.
-Other people may benefit from psychological counseling to help them accept and live with their voice problem.
+Behavioral therapy (voice therapy) may reduce symptoms in mild cases.
+Voice therapy may work along with botulinum toxin injections to reduce voice strain.
+Some people may also benefit from psychological counseling to help them accept and live with their voice problems.

-In some cases, augmentative and alternative devices can help people with spasmodic dysphonia to communicate more easily.
-For example, some devices can help amplify a person's voice in person or over the phone.
-Special software can be added to a computer or handheld device such as a personal digital assistant (PDA) or cell phone to translate text into synthetic speech.
+Augmentative and assistive devices can help some people with spasmodic dysphonia to communicate more easily.
+Some devices can help amplify a person’s voice, whether in person or over the phone.
+Computer software and tablet or smartphone apps can be used to translate text into synthetic speech.

-What research is being done on spasmodic dysphonia?
+What research does the NIDCD support on spasmodic dysphonia?

 NIDCD Information Clearinghouse